VergeGroup/swift-verge/README.md

 The characteristics are

-* Functions that focuses on
+* Functions that gains performance (Automatic / Manual - Memoization)
 * Method based dispatching action
 * Separating the code in a large app
 * Emits any events that isolated from State It's for SwiftUI's onReceive\(:\)